archdevlab/llvm-minimal-git/README.md

 ![image](https://user-images.githubusercontent.com/68618182/213734198-0cf50021-1f02-4c80-9a48-6f20ad42ce04.png)

-# llvm-minimal-git
+# llvm-mesa

-LLVM toolchain packages for Archlinux. (git version) (No docs, no unittest, no test) (Less build time) Also included in this repo spirv-headers, spirv-tools, glslang, directx-headers, libdrm, libglvnd and mesa
+LLVM toolchain and mesa packages for Archlinux. (git version) (No docs, no unittest, no test) (Less build time) Also included in this repo spirv-headers, spirv-tools, glslang, directx-headers, libdrm and libglvnd

 ### SPIRV-Headers and SPIRV-Tools